mshatalov/trello-list-archiver/README.md

 8. Click _Enable_ next to _list-archiver_ Power-Up

 ## Usage
 **trello-list-archiver** shows up in the top bar as *Archive Lists* button.

-1. On the very first use, it'll prompt you to authorize the Power-Up to access your Trello account -- it's required to modify lists via Trello API.
+On the very first use, it'll prompt you to authorize the Power-Up to access your Trello account — it's required to modify lists via Trello API.

-2. Once authenticated, put a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) in a search box and press Enter or click _Search_
-3. Uncheck any matched list if necessary, and click _Archive Selected_
+Once authenticated, put a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) in the search box and press Enter or click _Search_.
+Uncheck any matched lists if necessary, and click _Archive Selected_.

-4. Voila!
-If you removed something accidentally, there is still a chance to click _Undo Selected_
+Voila!
+If you removed something important accidentally, there is still a chance to fix it by clicking _Undo Selected_.

 Enjoy!